HarshitaSahu1/INTERNET_SALES_ANALYSIS/README.md

 - SQL (for data querying and cleaning)
 - Power BI (for dashboards and data visualization)
 - Notepad (to save SQL scripts)
+-
+## 📂 Raw Data Files

+The following raw datasets were used for analysis:
+DIM_CALENDAR.csv - It contains all the dates of transaction DIM_Customer.csv - It contains all the demographics of a customers it city..
+DIM_Product.csv - It cotains all the realted data of a product its categories,sub_categories,product_status and many_more FACT_InternetSales - It contains all the data related to sales

+All files are available in the project folder and were used in SQL queries and Power BI dashboards.

 ## 🔍 Key SQL Queries